How to Cancel a Temporary Vehicle Importation Permit (TIP)

-A TIP is a permit that allows non-Mexican citizens to take a vehicle across the border into Mexico from other countries, such as the USA and Canada.
-It is required for areas outside the free or border zone.
-TIP stands for "Temporary Importation Permit."
+A Temporary Vehicle Importation Permit or TIP is a legal document that allows non-Mexican citizens and Mexican citizens living abroad to take a vehicle across the border into Mexico.
+It is a requirement for driving vehicles owned by foreigners outside the Mexico free or border zone.

-Purchasing a TIP
+Purchasing a Temporary Importation Permit

 - You can save money by buying the TIP online at the official Banjercito website (Mexico's military bank) for $45.

-You can buy a TIP in person at any of the United States’ Mexican Consulates.
-These are located in Chicago, Illinois; Austin, Dallas, Fort Worth and Houston, Texas; Los Angeles, San Bernardino and Sacramento, California; Albuquerque, New Mexico; Denver, Colorado and Phoenix, Arizona.
+- You can purchase in person at any of the Mexican Consulates in the U.S. in Chicago, Illinois; Austin, Dallas, Fort Worth and Houston, Texas; Los Angeles, San Bernardino and Sacramento, California; Albuquerque, New Mexico; Denver, Colorado; and Phoenix, Arizona.

-The deposit is considered a pledge to return the vehicle within the 180 day period for which the permit is valid.
+The deposit is considered a pledge to return the vehicle within the period for which the permit is valid.
 The vehicle must leave the country on or before the date specified on the permit.
-If the permit is not returned to the Banjercito location at the border when exiting the country, the deposit will be retained by the Department of the Treasury.
+If the permit is not returned to the Banjercito location at the border when exiting the country, the deposit will be retained by the Department of Treasury.

-Cancelling a TIP
+Canceling a TIP

 How do you cancel a TIP?